KOME: 1980s–1990s

 KOME's reputation for irreverence, raunchy fun, and a broad music format continued into the 1980s.
 Mikel Hunter and his crew became known for oddball station promotions like the Chicken-Fly and the KOME Party Crashers.
 KOME enjoyed good ratings in both San Jose and San Francisco during this era.

 According to an article in Metro, KOME's freeform ethic ended around 1982, when Infinity Broadcasting cut back the station's playlist and enlisted radio programming consultant Jeff Pollack.
 Mikel Hunter, who earlier had great success programming KMET in Los Angeles, left the station in protest.
-He spent the next few years doing radio in Las Vegas, Philadelphia and finally back in Northern California at KVYN in Napa Valley, California.
+He spent the next few years working in radio in Las Vegas, Philadelphia and finally back in Northern California at KVYN in Napa Valley, California.

 In 1983, PD Les Tracy hardened the format to a mostly heavy metal playlist.
 Tracy and the hard rock sound lasted less than a year.
 Due to poor ratings, KOME management released Tracy, and new PD Pat Evans reverted KOME to its previous approach.

 The era between 1984 and 1994 were also ratings winners with personalities such as Blazy & Bob, Stephen Page, "Weird Old Uncle Frank" Bennett, Scott Lewis and the return of Dennis Erectus.
 KOME won the Rolling Stone Readers' Poll as "Station of the Year" in both 1988 and 1990, landing the station on the cover of the music magazine.
 Local, national and international live broadcasts and innovative promotions kept the station in the forefront of rock radio.

 KOME's sound became a blend of alternative rock and new wave music in May 1994.
 Syndicated programming such as The Howard Stern Show and Loveline were featured on the station.

 Final days

 In 1997, Infinity Broadcasting, which had recently merged with CBS, purchased KITS "Live 105," San Francisco from Entercom.
 Both stations were run with identical formats for a short time.
 In May 1998 the company acquired American Radio Systems and was legally required to sell one of its existing stations.
 Infinity opted to sell the 98.5 frequency to Jacor, owners of longtime rival KSJO.
 Jacor transferred the classic rock station format heard on KUFX and its call sign to the newly acquired frequency.
 This meant the end of the KOME call letters on June 19, 1998.

-CBS/Infinity transferred three members of KOME's air staff, Ally Storm, No Name, and Janine Siegel plus the syndicated Howard Stern and Loveline shows to KITS as "The New Live 105".
+CBS/Infinity transferred three members of KOME's air staff, mid day personality Ally Storm, night personality No Name, and Janine Siegel, plus the syndicated Howard Stern and Loveline shows to KITS as "The New Live 105".
+Afternoon personality Shark was bought out as the company felt KITS afternoon personality Big Rick Stuart had a long and established following.
+Shark moved on to Chicago at WZZN, WTMX, WCHI and others.
 The KOME call letters were retired from the Bay Area, resurfacing briefly on a small co-owned AM station outside the market.

 KOME was inducted into the Rock Radio Hall of Fame in 2014.